Suvink/docs-choreo-dev/en/docs/quick-start-guides/deploy-your-first-static-web-application.md

 Now you can proceed to deploy your web application.

-## Step 4: Deploy and Access Your Web Application
+## Step 4: Deploy and access your web application

 1. In the left navigation menu, click **Deploy**.
 2. In the **Set Up** card, click **Configure and Deploy**.
 This opens the **Configure & Deploy** pane.
 In this guide, you do not need to add a file mount.